-The Tier 1 uncertainty analysis in Annex 7, shown in Table A7.2.1 and Table A7.2.2, provides estimates of uncertainty according to IPCC source category and fuel type.
+The Approach 1 (error propagation) uncertainty analysis in Annex 7 provides estimates of uncertainty according to IPCC source category and fuel type.

 Emissions of N_2O from adipic acid production are now taken from emissions reported in the Pollution Inventory, with more process-specific details also provided directly by the plant operators.
 In the early 1990s, emissions were received direct from the plant operators.